Apr 21, 2023

 Reducing the Cost of Your Online PhD

-An online PhD may be a significant financial investment, but when it comes to paying, you’re not stuck between a rock and a hard place.
-The 30-year rise in tuition and fees has been matched by an increase in funding opportunities for students moving beyond the bachelors.
-The number of private and public scholarships for PhD students continues to grow, and grants and fellowships give students even more opportunities to make a doctorate education a reality.
-Here’s what to look for when seeking out and applying for each of these funding options.
+Pursuing an online PhD program may require a substantial financial investment, but fortunately, students are not without options for funding.
+Over the past three decades, there has been a corresponding increase in funding opportunities for students pursuing doctoral degrees beyond the bachelor’s level.
+The number of private and public scholarships available to PhD students continues to rise, and grants and fellowships offer even more opportunities to make a doctoral education a reality.
+Here are some factors to consider when seeking and applying for each of these funding options.

 Sure, an online PhD comes with a cost, one that could be tough to tackle if you’re not prepared.
 Hopefully, with the right information and some guidance from a financial aid counselor, you can make that cost manageable.